 - Reykjavik, Iceland: With only 115,000 people, the capital of Iceland already gets its energy for heat, hot water and electricity entirely from hydropower and geothermal resources.
 But, the Land of Fire and Ice is not stopping there as its goal is to unplug itself from all dependence on fossil fuels by 2050.
 Visit the famed Eyjafjallajökull volcano, walk on the craggy south shore, laze in restorative thermal waters, hike around a live volcano and go caving to see magical underground rock formations.

-- Melbourne, Australia: Melbourne has been in a drought since 1997, so water conservation takes precedence in any city planning project, however the green building doesn’t stop there as there are policies in place for increasing biodiversity and minimizing ecological footprints.
-With easy access to the Great Ocean Road and Twelve Apostles formation, our quick getaway can’t be beat for value!
+- Melbourne, Australia: Melbourne has been in a drought since 1997, so water conservation takes precedence in any city planning project, however, the green building doesn’t stop there as there are policies in place for increasing biodiversity and minimizing ecological footprints.
+With easy access to the Great Ocean Road and Twelve Apostles formation, our quick getaway can’t be beaten for value!

 - Portland, Oregon: Thirty years ago, Portland demolished a six-lane highway to develop a waterfront park in its place.
 Since then, the city has been a model of sustainable living for decades, mixing urban and outdoor spaces, and gaining half of its power from renewable sources.
 Check out our eco-itinerary suggestions for visiting this region.